Kids love to doodle new ideas for making stuff. But how often do they get them made? English artist turns... https://t.co/jpKzKBqo6T

 A Store is Born

 MODULE R opened its flagship store on November 17, 2011 on the street some have called the Champs-Elysees of Brooklyn, and others call Atlantic Avenue.
-Yes, you really can see the Atlantic from the foot of the Avenue just a few blocks away (okay, technically New York Harbor).
-This puts us on the boundary between Brooklyn Heights, New York’s first landmark district, to the north and Cobble Hill, equally brownstone-beautiful, to the south.
+Yes, you really could see the Atlantic from the foot of the Avenue just a few blocks away (okay, technically New York Harbor).
+This put us on the boundary between Brooklyn Heights, New York’s first landmark district, to the north and Cobble Hill, equally brownstone-beautiful, to the south.
 Boerum Hill, Fort Greene, Dumbo and Downtown are other nearby neighborhoods, each with their own attractions and character.